fabulous-dev/Fabulous/.github/MAINTAINER_GUIDE.md

 This repository uses several Azure DevOps pipelines to ensure the code always builds correctly and prepare NuGet packages.

-Every pull request is automatically valided with a partial build on a Windows agent (compile) and a full build on a macOS agent (compile and test)
+Every pull request is automatically validated with a partial build on a Windows agent (compile) and a full build on a macOS agent (compile and test)
 If needed, collaborators and owners of this repository can run a full build on Windows, macOS and Linux by commenting `/azp run full build` in a pull request.

 All commits in master (like merged PRs) are built with a full build (Windows, macOS and Linux)